Contents

 The menu bar

-The menu bar has five sections: File, View and Help.
+The menu bar has four sections: File, View, Tools and Help.

 The File section